 Some states require an S corporation to make a separate S corporation election at the state level, but North Carolina doesn’t require that.
 If a company has a valid federal subchapter S corporation election, it will automatically become a North Carolina S corporation.

 Forming a business with or without S corporation election can be complicated, but we’re here to make it easier.
 We can help you form a North Carolina limited liability company with an S corporation designation and provide you with valuable support from our team of business experts.
-Just click the button below to get started.
+Contact us today to get started.

 IT'S FAST AND SIMPLE